 Cheryl got into the construction industry through an internship with Community Rebuilds, building a straw bale home in Moab.
 An Earthen Building course in Nicaragua led to some connections to the natural building community in CO.
 Being a tradesperson runs in the family: her grandfather designed and built houses in Florida.
 She is on the board of the Natural Building Alliance.
 Most weekends, you’ll find Cheryl rock climbing, a hobby that has taken her to many beautiful places.

-Marj comes to building through disaster relief work where she was demolishing and rebuilding damaged homes in Mississippi after Hurricane Katrina.
-Before joining our crew, she worked in a horse stable, also taking riding lessons.
+Marj comes to building through disaster relief work.
+After high school, she spent some time demolishing and rebuilding damaged homes in Mississippi after Hurricane Katrina.
+Before joining our crew she worked at a horse stable, also taking riding lessons.
 Her dream is to own her own land and stables.
-She has a well-rounded pet family, including a dog, a rat, some tiger salamanders, and a snake named Rhonda.
+She has a well-rounded pet family, including a dog named Daisy and a snake named Rhonda.

 Beatrice, or Bea, is a Community Rebuilds alumni with a strong background in building and natural plaster, both for other organizations and on her own projects.
 As an apprentice on CR’s first build in Bluff, UT, she handled both administrative tasks and on site leadership and teaching.
 She recently moved back west from Virginia, and is excited about growing a garden and exploring new trails around the Boulder area with her dog Turtle.